flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 kachery-p2p version
 ```

-The current version is: `0.5.10`
-The current protocol version is: `0.5.9`
+The current version should be `0.5.10` and the current protocol version should be `0.5.9`.

 ## Start a daemon